yellowbean/absbox-doc/docs/source/reference.rst

 Why so many list tuples and maps in deal model
 ---------------------------------------------------

+* Transparency

-* Unlike `Class` , all data were exposed to user via native structure, transperancy matters.
+  Unlike `Class` , all data were exposed to user via native structure.

-  `Class` will hide `states` and changing behavior of methods, that's dark magic we should avoid.
+  `Class` will hide `states` and changing based on behavior of methods, that's dark magic we should avoid.

+* Integration

-* Because native stucture will enable user's own way to build data structure required.
+  Because native stucture will enable user's own way to build data structure required.

   User has his/her own code base, which may have heavily couple with `PyDantic` or `Numpy` or other library, but anyway, all these data structure will provide methods to convert back to Python structure.

+* IO friendly

-* Most of persistent layer supports native structure, like `PyMongo` `redis` etc .
+  Most of persistent layer supports native structure, like `PyMongo` `redis` etc .

   It's easy to pull from these data and initialized models.

+* Flexibility

-* Isn't making too much keystroke to model a deal ?
+  Isn't making too much keystroke to model a deal ?

   Don't have to that way ,because `list` `tuple` `maps` are just *DATA* ,user can easily build candy function wrap the generator